-Lingering pandemic restrictions may mean the Father’s Day celebrations you originally planned need to change.
-But whether you’re living at home with dad, or across the country, our ideas can help you make Father’s Day 2021 one to remember.
+Travelling home to visit dad for Father’s Day isn't quite as easy as it once was.
+Between inflation and fuel prices raising the price of travel and lingering pandemic concerns many of us will have to partake in virtual celebrations to honor dad.
+But whether you’re living at home with dad, or across the country, our ideas can help you make Father’s Day 2022 one to remember.

 How did Father’s Day start?